 Human or professional translation

 Professional translation means you’ll have the input of a native speaker from the very start of your translation project to ensure translation quality.
 It’s most relevant for those where the translation of content is fundamental to your business – for example, your business might be highly technical such as the ones in the medical or law fields.
-This type of content is generally best translated by linguists that have this specific type of expertise.

 If you want to capture the nuance of communication in multiple languages, and you want the confidence of knowing that you’ve hired a fluent speaker to translate your website content from English to Spanish, Russian to Japanese, Arabic, or Portuguese, for example, then using a translation agency will give you the confidence that your content will appear to native speakers as if it was originally written in their language.